-This guitar site is different, because instead of programming you like a robot, I teach you how to build real, practical skills that stick.
-I’ll help you become a super effective learner, train your inner ear, and create music you’re actually proud of.
+This guitar site is different, because instead of teaching you in parrot fashion, I teach you how to build real, practical skills that stick.
+I’ll help you learn to play your favourite songs, train your ears, and learn music theory applied to the guitar.

 Here’s how it works:

-After 19 years of playing guitar in different bands & projects, and 6 years of teaching guitar to beginners and intermediates, I’ve found that these 3 principles are at the core of what separates the solid players from those who are struggling & uninspired:
+After 19 years of playing guitar in different bands & projects, and 6 years of teaching guitar, I’ve found that these 3 principles are at the core of what separates the solid players from those who are struggling & uninspired:

 Build Good Habits

 How often do you play guitar?
 What do you do when you practice?
 How do you avoid bad habits?
 How do you react to mistakes & difficulties?

 The answers to these questions will be the difference between getting good, and quitting.

 You can’t pick YouTube videos at random, switch from one thing to another, and hope to make progress.
 You need a plan and a process.

 Many beginning guitar players think they need talent to get good at guitar – they think they’ll either “have it” or not.
 I believe there’s a guitarist in everyone – but it takes hard work, and a smart approach to practice.
 Talent is earned.

 Get my Beginner Guitar Course